How to write and present scientific results

 Aim

 The main aim of the course is to provide Ph.D. students with a method to communicate and disseminate their research results.
-Examples of oral presentations and scientific papers in the field of Psychology, Computer Sciences and Neurosciences will be presented and discussed with the students.
-Through practical exercises and group work, participants will develop the necessary skills to draft and deliver oral presentations and write scientific articles.
-A variety of tasks will be assigned during the classes, including drafting posters and oral presentations, giving talks, practicing scientific writing and editing.
+Examples of oral presentations and scientific papers in the fields of Psychology, Computer Science, and Neuroscience will be presented and discussed with the students.

 Syllabus

-• Introduction to oral presentation skills (3 hours): preparing your talk, from drafting to delivery.
+• Introduction to oral presentation skills: preparing your talk, from drafting to delivery.
 Structure, style, and timing of oral presentation.
 The “to-do list” of public speaking.
 Talks with different purposes and audiences (dissemination vs. scientific peers) will be presented.

-• Training oral presentation skills (3 hours): the students will be invited to prepare and present a trial talk following the Coimbra three Minutes Competition rules.
+• Training oral presentation skills: Coimbra three Minutes Competition rules.

 Course requirements